-Keyword SmartSearch reaches far beyond a simple dictionary-list of keywords.
-It identifies keywords that have been successful.
+Our Related Keywords tool (Keyword SmartSearch) reaches far beyond a simple dictionary-style list of keywords.
+It identifies keywords that have been successful so you can dig out strong keyword niches.

-Top competitive keywords are the foundation for Keyword SmartSearch, and your razor-sharp control over the keyword criteria means that you can find niches and expand your top tier of high-performing keywords.
+It uses top competitive keywords as its foundation, and your razor-sharp control over the keyword criteria means that you can find niches and expand your top tier of high-performing keywords.

 Let’s take a look.